maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
-- update search to use ES results for contracts, since they are alreay there, we dont need to go reload them!
+- add a condition, if a user based discount has been set! => rule based!
+- sales => why isnt the draft button locked when clicked?
+- add signature to tasks => if manual discount is above a certain amount, then john has to approve it and such tasks are always displayed
+- upgrade libraries
+- show bills on contract UI
+- show prices on contract UI
 - all inbound topics in web need to use mf rather than mp, so that eg partner relationships land in right browser, otherwise as soon as we have two pods, it dont work no more
 - arch principals - use a single topic to ensure ordering, that way, we could say update discounts and are sure anything they'd depend on happened first
   - also always write the draft via the draft service. (we have to update the syncTimestamp; we have to load components for the downstream services)
-- add explicit discount or condition from user
-  - add a condition, if a user based discount has been set! => rule based!
-- add product to contract, so you can see it in the ES tile too
-- add createdAt to ES contract too
-- add signature to tasks => if manual discount is above a certain amount, then john has to approve it and such tasks are always displayed
 - measure what's so slow with ES contract creation/updates
-- show dsc in contract details
-- contract view is flakey and doesnt always show components, esp after clicking thru process buttons
 - after approving, the task isnt made to disappear in the contract UI
-  - this is a timing issue as the tree/prices arent shown either
+  - we dont subscribe to sse on the contracts page!
   - same after offering draft!
 - add displaying C to sales
-- discounts can use DS if they want - add a note about that
 - add conditions to DscConsumer
 - delete DSC where componentId is no longer in model, otherwise we'd have orphans hanging around
-- add optional select partner details in contracts.js tile, for when displaying contract in search
-- show bills on contract UI
 - check async tracing now works - it does, but cases SQL isnt traced.
 BUT it is when creating a task. maybe it's related to flush time?
 UGLY
 - why is REST request traced twice? how come not connected?! => jaxrs contrib ignores existing spans and adds a parent based on headers
 - billing stream with tracing see TODO in streaming application
 - spans from browser => debug and see what headers are set when calling downstream. or look for jeager web?
 - cron job for jaeger
-- sales => why isnt the draft button locked when clicked?
-- sales => kafka business error doesnt return to browser
 - nginx + http2
 - billing2 => compare to using DB to store state?
 - remove old stuff from this git repo so we can link to this repo in presentations